 Students who do not meet the minimum credit requirements in undergraduate level courses (such as those who have completed a BA rather than a BFA degree) will be required to address any deficiencies by taking undergraduate courses before admitted to the program.
 These courses will not count toward the requirements for the MFA degree.
 Students must maintain a 3.0 GPA in all coursework, including undergraduate courses taken to remove deficiencies.

 - Applicants to the MFA program must fulfill the general admission requirements of the College of Arts and Sciences.
 To meet the College of Arts and Sciences requirements applicants must hold a bachelor’s degree from an accredited institution with a grade point average of 3.0 on a 4.0 scale and have completed an undergraduate major or the equivalent in the intended field of study.

-- Applicants must submit the following to the School of Interdisciplinary and Graduate Studies, Graduate Admissions, at the University of Louisville (louisville.edu/graduate/apply):
+- Applicants must submit the following to the Graduate School:

 - An application processing fee

 - At least two letters of recommendation specific to the program